mattischrome/blogischrome/_posts/2020-05-31-travel-writing-after-all-this.markdown

 ---
-title: "Travel Writing After All This ✍️"
+title: "Travel Writing After All This"
 date: 2020-05-31
 layout: post
 category: